 The primary, and most effective, way to get advice from TaxAid is to phone our helpline http://taxaid.org.uk/pages/taxaid-helpline.
 If, for any reason, you cannot contact our helpline please complete the contact form below.
 Please provide full details of your tax problem and circumstances – the more information you give, the more likely we are to be able to give you a helpful reply.
 It is important to give details such as sources of income, dates and amounts.

-We are a charity with limited resources – please do not ask us for advice if your current income is more than £20,000 per annum, or if you qualify for assistance from Tax Help for Older People.
+We are a charity with limited resources – please do not ask us for advice if you do not have a low income, or if you qualify for assistance from Tax Help for Older People.
 Please try to resolve matters with HMRC before contacting us.

 If you can, please phone our helpline rather than using the contact form – it can be up to 14 days before we reply.
 Please state your current level of income before setting out your query, or say that you depend entirely on state benefits.
 If it is difficult for you to use the phone (because of a disability or health condition or because you are overseas) please explain this before setting out your query.